Nerve roots — conditions affecting them and the treatment options available

-Exiting the spinal column through spaces between the vertebrae, nerve roots are present at every segment of the spine from the cervical spine in the neck to the coccyx in the tail bone (although there is only a single exiting nerve root at the coccyx).
-Should the nerve roots become irritated or compressed by a spine condition, a number of painful symptoms can develop.
+Exiting the spinal column through spaces between the vertebrae, nerve roots are present at every segment of the spine.
+If any of the nerve roots become irritated or compressed by a spine condition, a number of painful symptoms can develop.
 These symptoms can travel from the spine to other areas of the body.

 Conditions that may cause nerve root compression

-The nerve roots in the spinal cord, along with the brain, make up the central nervous system.
+The spinal cord and the brain make up the central nervous system.
 This complicated system is responsible for coordinating all of the activity of the body, with motor and sensory function managed through nerve pathways.

-The spinal cord extends from the brain and travels down into the first or second vertebrae of the lumbar spine (lower back) before it branches off into various nerves in the lower half of the body.
+The spinal cord extends from the brain and travels down into the lumbar (lower) spine before it branches off into various nerves in the lower half of the body.
 At every level of the spine, nerve roots exit the spinal cord through spaces called foramina, which are located between each vertebra.

-Because of their proximity to the vertebrae and discs between them, spinal nerve roots are susceptible to compression from a variety of spinal problems, such as:
+Because of their proximity to the vertebrae and discs between them, spinal nerve roots are prone to compression from a variety of spinal problems, such as:

-- Spinal stenosis — The narrowing of the spinal canal can lead to nerve root compression.
+- Spinal stenosis.
+The narrowing of the spinal canal due to a range of spine conditions can lead to nerve root compression.

 Treatment for nerve root compression